 The Working Group on Arbitrary Detention was established by resolution 1991/42 of the former Commission on Human Rights.
 Its mandate was clarified and extended by Commission’s resolution 1997/50.
-The mandate was extended for a further three-year period by resolution 24/7 of 26 September 2013.
+The mandate was most recently extended by Human Rights Council resolution 42/22 of 26 September 2019 for a further three year period.

 (a) To investigate cases of deprivation of liberty imposed arbitrarily or otherwise inconsistently with the relevant international standards set forth in the Universal Declaration of Human Rights or in the relevant international legal instruments accepted by the States concerned;

 (b) To seek and receive information from Governments and intergovernmental and non-governmental organizations, and receive information from the individuals concerned, their families or their representatives;

 (c) To act on information submitted to its attention regarding alleged cases of arbitrary detention by sending urgent appeals and communications to concerned Governments to clarify and to bring to their attention these cases;